aj2qb/Ninja-Run/README.md

 # Ninja-Run
 Simple, 2D endless runner game.

+## Game Development Information
+This game was developed in Unity using C#.
+Linked game was built in Unity using WebGL.

 ## Play the Game:
 https://aj2qb.github.io/Ninja-Run/ (Note: Full screen recommended for correct graphics rendering).
 ## Credits